rtelmore/NFLSimulatoR/paper.md

 # Statement of Need

-To date, there is no systematic or formulaic standard for simulating drives and evaluating strategies using the publicly available NFL play-by-play data.
+To date, there is no systematic or codified standard for simulating drives and evaluating strategies using the publicly available NFL play-by-play data.
 This package aims to fill that need.
 Specifically, we provide a unified approach to strategy evaluation along with auxilliary functions in order to facilitate this